CptAlessio/dependency-monitor/README.md

 ## How scan multiple projects
 Open the repositories.txt file and add repositories names separated by a new line.

-Start dependency-monitor using the -batcscan mode as follows:
+Start dependency-monitor using the -batchscan mode as follows:

 ```
 dependency-monitor.dll